Tips on securing design rights on your grand design

 No surprise that we would say this but let us explain.
-This could be your one and only great idea – do you want someone else to benefit from all that work?
+This could be your one and only great idea.
+Do you want someone else to benefit from all that work?
 There is a time and a place for a talented amateur tackling something new.
 But this isn’t it.

 Appoint a UK design attorney

-Future proof your idea
+Future proof your design

 Where do you want your business to be in five, ten, twenty years’ time?
 As your company expands you may need to protect your design in the European or global market.
 Be honest with yourself – do you have the time (or the inclination) to keep up with legislation worldwide?
 It makes sense to share your ambition with your design attorney, and choose one that will ultimately be able to handle an international design portfolio.